Davies wins fifth straight as Padres beat Rockies 5-3

 The Rockies’ right-hander went five-plus innings, giving up four runs, six hits and four walks, with two strikeouts.
 He was chased in the sixth before recording an out.

+“I just put it in my mind that I needed to battle, make better pitches to get out of the innings,″ he said.
+“I did a really good job until the sixth.″

-Kemp gave Colorado a brief advantage in the sixth as he continues to be produce against his former teams.
+Kemp gave Colorado a brief advantage in the sixth as he continues to produce against his former teams.
 Four of his five home runs have come against the Padres, and the other one, versus the Los Angeles Dodgers.

 Moreland pushed the Padres ahead, 2-1, with his first-inning shot, which followed Manny Machado’s double.
 It was Moreland’s initial homer since joining the Padres on Aug.
-31 after being acquired from the Boston Red Sox
+31 after being acquired from the Boston Red Sox.

+“It’s been a tough go for me here so far,″ Moreland said.
+“But it felt better the last couple of days

+and I was able to get a good pitch.
+It felt good.
+To be able to come up, with two outs and answer them, it was good to come through and be able to contribute a little bit.″

 The Rockies struck in the first when Trevor Story’s solo homer, his 10th blast of the year, came off Davies’ 79 mph changeup.